kyokusa/WeatherIconsHDAnimated/README.md

 # WeatherIconsHDAnimated

-This is just the missing project XBT file, for the full package download release
+This is just the missing project XBT file, for the full package download release.